 See related article: GET & TAT in Hawaii – The Easiest Way To File & Pay

 We believe Hawaii will manage the potential economic ripples from the new law just fine.
 In 2015 a similar law took effect in Santa Monica, CA. Perhaps some property owners will start renting their properties for 30-day minimum rental terms instead of short-term renting.
+Others will continue finding creative ways to circumvent the law.

 No doubt, legal short-term rentals (condotels), and condos with NUCs will benefit.
 Buildings like the Ilikai, Ilikai Marina and other legal short-term rentals could become more desirable for investors.